memtech/memphistechnology.org/README.md

 @Svpernova09 handles deployments.

 If you don't see your change on the live site and you see your PR merged into master: Please ping ```joepferguson``` in #memtech on Freenode or #memtech Slack.

+## How to contribute blog posts

+* Blog posts are stored in the `source/_posts/` folder in Markdown
+* Create a new markdown file in the folder with the appropriate front matter (Variables at the top)
+* Write blog post
+* Save your changes and commit to version control
+* Open a pull request and await someone to review your changes